Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part2.md

 ~~~
 # Pull plots

-There are several kinds of fits you want to compare and they all can't be run with the 'normal' flag of -5-.
+There are several kinds of fits you want to compare and they all can't be run with the same flag.
 See lines 414-421 of comparePulls.py.
+However for the data vs Asimov one we only run the one folder and we use the flag 5.
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/WSMaker_VHbb_New0Linputs
 setupATLAS && lsetup git